 When you hear the phrase “marketing automation,” you may picture a computer replacing the need for a marketing team, automatically performing the tasks marketing professionals get paid to do every day.
 While that might be a cool idea (as long as you’re not a marketing professional), it’s not actually what happens when you start implementing this tool.

-So, what does effective marketing automation look like?
+So, what do Marketing Automation Strategies involve?
 If you’re searching for a way to streamline your marketing efforts and respond instantly to customer interactions with your brand online, utilizing marketing automation may be just the right solution.

 What is Marketing Automation?

 In a nutshell, marketing automation is a tool that identifies where your prospects are in the sales funnel so you can provide them with relevant content at just the right time.
 A sales funnel is a process that allows businesses to get one step closer to making a sale with their customers, and this could prove to be essential in how many sales you make.
 These free sales funnel templates will allow you to make the right decision for the needs of the business, in the hopes of increasing your revenue over the year.
 And it’s extremely useful for nurturing quality leads to become paying customers.
 It’s not a tool for spamming people, and it’s not about sending out unsolicited, generic email blasts.
 Good marketing automation is centered on the needs and desires of your customers and prospects, and it takes their evolving needs into account every step of the way.
 For examples of how to do this, you might want to seriously consider talking to professionals like LeadJig.
 They can bring some insight into how marketing automation could prove useful for your business and lead generation strategy.